mira10-git/robotgirlz.github.io/README.md

 - The mechanical casing can be an enclosed box with a latch system.
 Such a design would encompass all components without anything been shown outside.
 This was not implemented in the prototype so that all internal setup could be clearly seen during the demo.
 - We could soldered down the device on protoboards, to prevent loose wiring.
-- Obviously, a single water level sensor the length of the bottle could be used to give more accurate and consistent readings than the customised one that we have used in the prototype.
+- A single water level sensor the length of the bottle could be used to give more accurate and consistent readings than the customised one that we have used in the prototype.
 - The temperature readings works best for lower temperature than higher water temperature.
 Increasing the robustness of the code (taking and averaging entire measurement tables opposed to taking one reading at a time) and further waterproofing of the sensor set up itself would improve the performance of the temperature readings.
 - The LED strips could be further implemented, as it does not only display two colors, but a range of red/blue could be shown as the temperature varied.
-- A switch to power on the device could be implemented to avoid th edelicate process of of plugging and unplugging wires every time the device is turned on.
+- A switch to power on the device could be implemented to avoid the delicate process of of plugging and unplugging wires every time the device is turned on.

 # 17. Reflection and Conclusions